 Europe is a magnet for travellers from all over the world, and for vegans, it definitely deserves the title of meat-free mecca continent-wide.
 The same is also true for travellers and those on vacation who just want to eat healthier, and do their bit for the environment and animal compassion.
 We don’t all have to tuck into steaks all the time, and you too can embark on a travel odyssey as part of your exploration of the mighty continent of the most vegan-friendly cities in Europe.
 Being a vegan in Europe is definitely easy!

-Since I have been blabbering about Asam laksa non-stop for about a month straight, I thought it would be appropriate to provide you with an Asam laksa recipe at long last.
+Since I have been blabbering about vegan Asam laksa non-stop for about a month straight, I thought it would be appropriate to provide you with a vegetarian Asam laksa recipe at long last.
 Asam laksa is a mix of Malay and Chinese cuisine, a noodle soup that is traditionally made with fish.
 It is widely available in Malaysia, Singapore and in some parts of Indonesia.
-I have sampled several variations on the laksa, most of them made with a creamy coconut broth, but my favourite was the sour broth variant we found on Penang Island: the Penang Asam Laksa, a unique and complex blend of spicy, sweet and sour flavours.
-And so the hunt for a vegetarian Asam Laksa recipe began.

 I happened upon all those vegan restaurants in Manchester a little randomly.
 Not even knowing how vegan Manchester was, I saw an amazing tattoo artist on Instagram, thought to myself I had never been to that part of the UK, and without further ado – because I do stuff like that – booked an appointment and a flight and off I went.
-If you’re interested, the result is yet to be divulged as we’re still working on it (it’s a bit of a whopper), but the added bonus is that I get to go back often and sample more of the vegan restaurants Manchester has to offer as I go.
+If you’re interested, the result is in my vegan tattoo article, but the added bonus is that I get to go back often and sample more of the vegan restaurants Manchester has to offer as I go.
 Oh, and you can check out my Manchester accommodation guide here.

 Is Indian food vegan aside from vegan curry?
 I think a lot of people believe India is super vegan-friendly.
 The short answer is: not always.
 Have you heard of ghee?
 The ubiquitous clarified butter that makes an appearance in so much vegan Indian food?
 Yeah, not vegan.
 Indians are also quite fond of dairy (and don’t understand that it’s not vegan!), something I find mind-boggling given how much they love their cows.
 I haven’t been back to India since I was in Goa in 2015, and I’m excited to be going back for a quick break from the Winter in a few weeks.
 I’ll be looking for the best beaches of Goa, but meanwhile, I thought now would be a good time for asking my fellow travel bloggers what surprises hide for me in vegan India outside of vegan curry.